 - Injury prevention so you can keep participating in the activities you love

 - Other safe, effective treatment methods to increase and maintain your mobility

 Missouri Revised Statute §334.506 dictates that you need a prescription to attend physical therapy appointments, so you need to reach out to your Webster Groves, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
 Our experienced physical and occupational therapists form a team with your primary care physician to ensure your treatment plan fits into your overall treatment plan.

 Other services we offer in Webster Groves, MO include:

 - Shin Splint Treatment

 - Dry Needling Near Me

 Webster Groves, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only living our every day life, but to doing the things we love.
-At Axes, we focus on positive outcomes for Webster Groves, MO residents by implementing evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
+A healthy shoulder is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Webster Groves, MO clients by developing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
 Do not wait to get back to the activities you love and a pain-free life.
-Schedule an appointment through our website or reach out to the location most convenient for you.
+Make an appointment through our website or reach out to the location nearest you.